anbartm/multicat/packages/multicat-react/README.md

 Check the [example project](https://github.com/cofablab/multicat-react/tree/master/example) in this repository.

+- In [multicat.config.js](https://github.com/cofablab/multicat-react/blob/master/example/src/multicat.config.js) we read the values from the process environment.
+Set these at deploy time, or overwrite here.
 - In [index.js](https://github.com/cofablab/multicat-react/blob/master/example/src/index.js) we import a `Provider` from `multicat`, give it a configuration, and have it wrap the `<App>` component.
 - In [App.js](https://github.com/cofablab/multicat-react/blob/master/example/src/App.js) we obtain `multicatView` and `multicatEvent` from the provided `context`.
 - In [Cart.js](https://github.com/cofablab/multicat-react/blob/master/example/src/Cart.js) we obtain `multicatEvent`  from `props` with the help of `withMulticat` consumer.